elastic/crawler/docs/features/EXTRACTION_RULES.md

 ## Rules

 Rules are an array.
-If any of the URL filters are true for an endpoint, then Crawler will attempt to execute all of the configured rules in the array.
+If any of the URL filters are true for an endpoint, the crawler will attempt to execute all of the configured rules in the array.

 ### `domains[].extraction_rulesets[].rules[].action`

-What Crawler should do for this rule.
+Specifies what action the crawler should take for this rule.

 Possible values:

 - `extract`
-  - Crawler will extract the full HTML element found using the `selector`
+  - Extracts the full HTML element found using the `selector`
-  - Crawler will directly add it to the document using `field_name` as the doc's field name
+  - The crawler will directly add it to the document using `field_name` as the doc's field name
   - If multiple values are found, they will be concatenated according to the `join_as` value
 - `set`
-  - Crawler will see if the HTML element configured in `selector` exists or not
+  - The crawler will see if the HTML element configured in `selector` exists or not
-  - If one or multiple elements exist, Crawler will add the configured `value` to the document using `field_name` as the doc's field name
+  - If one or multiple elements exist, the crawler will add the configured `value` to the document using `field_name` as the doc's field name
-  - If it does not exist, Crawler will not add anything to the document
+  - If it does not exist, the crawler will not add anything to the document

 ### `domains[].extraction_rulesets[].rules[].field_name`

-The document field name that Crawler will add the extracted content to.
+The `field_name` of the document where the extracted content will be stored.
 This can be any string value, as long as it is not one of the predefined field names in the [document schema](../ADVANCED.md#document-schema).

 ### `domains[].extraction_rulesets[].rules[].selector`